firmanmm/go-smc/readme.md

 BenchmarkListOfMapSMC-8                	    6684	    164004 ns/op	  549402 B/op	    1015 allocs/op
 ```

 As you can see.
-This Simple Message Codex provides higher throughput compared to `jsoniter` and `json`.
-However, you can also see that this message codex also take significantly higher memory compared to both of them.
+This Simple Message Codec provides higher throughput compared to `jsoniter` and `json`.
+However, you can also see that this message codec also take significantly higher memory compared to both of them.
 So pick your choice between speed and memory.
 I always open if you want to improve it or maybe you want to create your own version and need some assistance.